isaacullah/isaacullah.github.io/about/index.md

 ####Articles in Peer-Reviewed Journals

 * n.d.
-Barton, C.M., Ullah, I.I., and Heimsath, A. How to make a Barranco: Modeling socioecological dynamics of landscape change in the Mediterranean”.
-Invited submission to a special issue of Land entitled, “Agent-Based Modelling and Landscape Change”, guest edited by J. Millington and J. Wainwright.
-Submitted to editors, 04/14/15.

-* n.d.
 Ullah, I.I., Kuijt, I., and Freeman, J.F.
-Slow and Rapid Transitions to Agriculture as Complex, Adaptive, Evolutionary Processes.
-Submitted to PNAS.
-Received reviews, 3/18/15, currently completing requested revisions.
+Toward a theory of punctuated subsistence change.
+Proceedings of the National Academy of Sciences.
+Status: Accepted, available ahead of print online, 06/20/2015. doi:10.1073/pnas.1503628112

 * n.d.
 Ullah, I.I.
 Integrating older survey data into modern research paradigms: Identifying and correcting spatial error in “legacy” datasets.
-Manuscript submitted to Advances in Archaeological Practice.
-Reviewed, revised, and resubmitted, 04/01/15.
+Advances in Archaeological Practice.
+Status: Accepted for publication, 5/26/2015.
+Expected print date, 10/2015.

-* 2015	Ullah, I.I., Duffy, P.R., and Banning, E.B.
+* n.d.
+Ullah, I.I., Duffy, P.R., and Banning, E.B.
 Modernizing spatial micro-refuse analysis: New methods for collecting, analyzing, and interpreting the spatial patterning of micro-refuse from house-floor contexts.
 Journal of Archaeological Method and Theory.
-Status: Accepted for publication, 10/19/2014. doi: 10.1007/s10816-014-9223-x
+Status: Accepted, available ahead of print online,, 10/19/2014. doi: 10.1007/s10816-014-9223-x

+* 2015	Barton, C.M., Ullah, I.I., and Heimsath, A. How to make a Barranco: Modeling socioecological dynamics of landscape change in the Mediterranean”.
+Land, 4(3), 578-606.
+Special issue entitled, “Agent-Based Modelling and Landscape Change”, guest edited by J. Millington and J. Wainwright.

 * 2012 	Barton, C.M., Ullah, I.I., Bergin, S.M., Mitasova, H., and Sarjoughian, H. Looking for the future in the past: Long-term change in socioecologicalsystems.
 Ecological Modeling, Special Issue: Modeling Across Millennia.
 241(0):42-53.